-The forest practice rules recognize that roads are important to forest management because they help move people, equipment and products efficiently.
+The forest practice rules recognize that roads are important to forest management because they provide access and help move people, equipment and products efficiently.
 Forest road construction planning should consider how the proposed road could affect nearby water systems or change the contour of the land, potentially resulting in unnecessary disturbances.